Domestic and family violence

 Misconceptions about intersex people are widespread, and have long histories.
 For example, a 1979 Family Court case annulled the marriage of a cisgender man with an intersex variation on the ahistorical basis that he was a hermaphrodite and not really male (Finlay 1980, Carpenter 2012b).
 Western legal traditions had regarded hermaphrodites as either female or male depending on predominant characteristics until disrupted by the medicalisation of intersex traits and a narrowing of the meaning of the term hermaphrodite (Finlay 1980, Carpenter 2018).

 Many Australian ‘LGBTI’ domestic and family violence projects have assumed that to be intersex is to be adult, and to be non-heterosexual or non-cisgender, or a third sex (Horsley et al. 2016; Campo and Tayton 2015).
 Even journal articles published recently make these assumptions (for example, Asquith et al. 2019, Australian Institute of Family Studies 2020, Australian Federation of AIDS Organisations 2020).
-Such reports typically focus on issues of personal identification, and fail to address body shaming and stigmatisation due to physical characteristics (see, for example, Campo and Tayton 2015).
+Such reports typically focus on issues of assumed personal identification, and fail to address body shaming and stigmatisation due to physical characteristics (see, for example, Campo and Tayton 2015), in addition to failing to respect the diversity of social and legal statuses held by intersex people.

 We are also aware of situations where misconceptions about what it means to be intersex have been used to harm individuals.
 These include coercive control, abuse, violence, and homophobia, transphobia and ableism directed towards intersex people by association with LGBT people, irrespective of their personal sexual orientations or gender identities.
 Carman et al. (2020) err in stating that only intersex people with LGBTQ identities “may be subjected to abuse or violence motivated by homophobia, biphobia or transphobia”.
 Abuse and violence does not depend on disclosure or evidence of any particular identification; for example, it can be based on appearance, or knowledge of particular biological traits.
 Unwanted or inappropriate disclosure can sometimes lead to violence and abuse.
 Anecdotally, we are aware of women with intersex variations who do not disclose their intersex variation to male partners because of the prevalence of misconceptions about intersex.
 Where it occurs, disclosure to partners may rely on medical language about particular intersex variations, in an attempt to avoid such risks.